Rilmxp/Library/README.md

 Link to website: https://rilmxp-library.netlify.app/

-A book search website created entirely with JavaScript that fetches books and their descriptions on demand.
-It promotes book reading as per the UN's Quality Education goal.
+A dynamic book search website built with JavaScript and optimized using Webpack.
+The site fetches books and their descriptions through APIs

 All async requests are made to the Open Library APIs at https://openlibrary.org/developers/api